RubenBranco/Postgres-Docker-Environment/README.md

 ## Running the project

-O environment foi testado em Linux e MacOS (bash scripts). É possível que em Windows seja mais difícil de fazer correr.

 The environment was tested in Linux and MacOS (bash scripts).
-It's possible that using windows might offer a bit more of a challenge.
+It's possible that using windows might offer a bit more of a challenge, but maybe with Windows Linux Subsystem (<https://docs.microsoft.com/en-us/windows/wsl/install-win10>) it might work just as easily.

 Docker is a requirement so you have to have it installed and running.
 Install: <https://docs.docker.com/install/>